 Figure 1 represents Ground and Surface water use, along with the number of active water services over the past two years.
 Although the City continues to grow, the total water production has remained fairly level over the past two years.
 Part of this reason could be because water usage is dependent on weather patterns; however, the City's conservation and reuse water programs are also affecting the amount of potable water usage by the City.
-According to the Building Inspections Division, the City typically processes about 300 permits per month.
-In the first three months of 2018, they experienced a drastic increase in permits processed which is reflected in active services for the 2nd Quarter of FY-18.
+The City has issued approximately 400 more permits in FY-18 versus FY-17.

 Figure 2 reflects the monthly potable water production over the past eight years.
-As can be expected, the average daily demand increases during the summer months; however, total water production is dependent on weather conditions, which effects discretionary water usage.
+As can be expected, the average daily demand increases during the summer months; however, total water production is dependent on weather conditions, which affects discretionary water usage.